hansenlabs/ProjectB/README.md

 # ProjectB

-# WIP, incomplete and only partially functional

 Play Atomic Bomberman with up to 10 keyboards on X86 and Raspi 4+.

-You wanna know whether it is worth reading for you, check TODO-Make Video from Result.

-This project provides detailled information about running multiplayer games, specifically Atomic Bomberman, on Linux based systems with local massive multiplayer option by connecting 10 USB Keyboards.
+This project provides information about running multiplayer games, specifically Atomic Bomberman, on Linux based systems with local massive multiplayer option by connecting 10 USB Keyboards.
 Beside x86 based systems, thanks to Wine-Hangover it is possible to use RasPi 4 (and probably but untested 5)
 This repo provides tools, patches and ressources to do so.
 Feel free to use & modify it for other games.
 These instructions are tested on Ubuntu 24.04 (Ubuntu on Raspi 25.04), if you use another linux OS, you are probably capable of porting these instructions.

 # Keyboard to Joystick wrapper